 Shoals.
 This is a major feeding area for humpback and

-With the assistance of the Gulf of Maine Humpback group, the Center
+assistance of Laura Howes of Boston Harbor Cruises, the Gulf of Maine Humpback group, the Center

-for Coastal Studies, Allied Whale, and the FlukeMatcher groups on Flickr
+for Coastal Studies, Allied Whale, and the FlukeMatcher

 All images, videos and text contained

 within these web pages of this site are

 COPYRIGHTED and may not be commercially reproduced, or

 utilized in any manner, without the prior written consent of

 the owner, The Coastal Research and Education Society of